thaJeztah/cli/docs/reference/commandline/stack_rm.md

       --kubeconfig string     Kubernetes config file
       --namespace string      Kubernetes namespace to use
-      --orchestrator string   Orchestrator to use (swarm|kubernetes|all)
+      --orchestrator string   Orchestrator to use (swarm|kubernetes|all) -v, --volumes               Remove named volumes declared in the volumes section of the Compose file in addition to anonymous volumes attached to containers
 ```

 ## Description